Thank you to the parents who came with us to the Hackney Empire

 Our value is kindness.
-Our key question this half term is: ‘What is the best way for a Jew to show commitment to God?’
-We will be comparing the different ways in which Jews practice their religion to show the most commitment to God.
-Children will be thinking about what commitment means and what they different ways people can worship and show a commitment to their religion an their God.
+Our key question this half term is: ‘Do people need to go to church to show they are Christian?’
+We will be comparing the different ways in which people practice their religion to show the most commitment to God.
+Children will be thinking about what worship means and what they different ways people can worship and show a commitment to their religion an their God.

 Parents - helping at home with Maths

 If you would like to know more about how we teach Maths from Reception to Year 6, you can click here.
 There are some useful downloads and videos to watch.

 In the Autumn term, we learnt about the Egyptians and visited the British Museum

 Our Learning Focus For The Week Ahead & Home Learning